Sam-Dragon/kafka-producer/kafka.md

   > Deserialization problem
   - If producer produces data in some format whereas consumer expects in different format data
-  - To solve this, we must use "error handling deserializer class" & specify value deserializer type
+  - To solve this, we must use "error handling deserializer class" & specify value deserializer type <br>

   > Dead Letter Topic [DLT]
   - It records all the messages which have failed due to deserialization issues & can be viewed later for re-processing